JADE: Expert-Grounded Dynamic Evaluation for Open-Ended Professional Tasks: Abstract

 \section{Abstract}

 Evaluating agentic AI on open-ended professional tasks faces a fundamental dilemma between rigor and flexibility.
 Static rubrics provide rigorous, reproducible assessment but fail to accommodate diverse valid response strategies, while LLM-as-a-judge approaches adapt to individual responses yet suffer from instability and bias.
 Human experts address this dilemma by combining domain-grounded principles with dynamic, claim-level assessment.
 Inspired by this process, we propose \textbf{JADE}, a two-layer evaluation framework.
 Layer 1 encodes expert knowledge as a predefined set of evaluation skills, providing stable evaluation criteria.
 Layer 2 performs report-specific, claim-level evaluation to flexibly assess diverse reasoning strategies, with evidence-dependency gating to invalidate conclusions built on refuted claims.
 Experiments on BizBench show that JADE improves evaluation stability and reveals critical agent failure modes missed by holistic LLM-based evaluators.
-We further demonstrate strong alignment with expert-authored rubrics and effective transfer to a medical-domain benchmark, validating JADE across professional domains.
-Our code is publicly available at \url{https://github.com/smiling-world/JADE}.
+We further demonstrate strong alignment with expert-authored rubrics and effective transfer to HealthBench and DR.BENCH, covering medical and 10-domain professional evaluation settings.
+Code and data are available at \url{https://github.com/smiling-world/JADE}.